istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-multivm-rhel8/README.md

   ![alt text](images/eap-session-rep.png)

 - Note that in the EAP Session Replication page of Load Balancer, the private IP displayed is that of one of the VMs.
-If you click on *Increment Counter* or *Refresh* button, it will stop and restart the VM.
-If the VM service corresponding to the Private IP displayed is down, the Private IP displayed will change to that of another VM IP but the Session ID remains the same.
+If you click on *Increment Counter* or *Refresh* button when the service of the VM corresponding to the Private IP displayed is down (can be due to various reasons like VM in stopped state or VM restarting), the Private IP displayed will change to that of another VM IP but the Session ID remains the same.
 This validates that the Session was replicated.

   ![alt text](images/eap-ses-rep.png)